Fragility Models

 • \(\beta_{ds}\) represents uncertainty associated with damage state threshold definition

 A building-to-building dispersion of 0.30 is adopted following FEMA P-58 recommendations.
+A DS uncertainty of 0.30 to 0.40 is adopted following FEMA P-58 recommendations.

 Collapse Fragility

-In addition to the four damage states, a separate collapse fragility function is derived using logistic regression on collapse/non-collapse outcomes from the cloud analysis:
+In addition to the four damage states, a separate collapse fragility function is derived using logistic regression on collapse/non-collapse outcomes from the modified cloud analysis:

 \[P(C | IM) = \frac{1}{1 + \exp[-(\alpha_0 + \alpha_1 \ln(IM))]}\]